aiwithqasim/DPL_SB2/README.md

 If we were to read the whole file and then compare it to the rest of the files recursively through the given directory it will take a very long time, then how do we do it
 The answer is hashing, with hashing we can generate a given string of letters and numbers which acts as the identity of a given file and if we find any other file with the same identity we gonna delete it.

-We would be using hashlib module in python for the said purpose.
+We would be using hashlib library in python for the said purpose.
 There's a variety of hashing algorithms out there such as:
 - md5
 - sha1
 - sha224, sha256, sha384 and sha512 etc.